|

 » back to top

 Evan Tawil.
 Mr. Tawil joined Art FA’s Board of Directors in May of 2011 bringing his extensive experience and contacts in the art market to the Association.
-Mr. Tawil is the principal of NYSA Management, LLC, an art fund investment management company that advises art investment funds on acquisitions for, and dispositions of, their art investment portfolios.
+Mr. Tawil is the principal of 9 Muses Fund Management, LLC, an art fund investment management company that advises art investment funds on acquisitions for, and dispositions of, their art investment portfolios.
 For over twenty years, Evan Tawil has been a noted Post-War and Contemporary art collector.
 Mr. Tawil was first chronicled as a collector of serious merit in 1992 at the age of 26 in ARTnews magazine.
 In 1997, Tawil was chronicled in ARTnews, as one of nine major American collectors under the age of 45.
 During his acquisition & investment career, Mr. Tawil has developed a disciplined, focused approach to collecting and investing in post-war and contemporary art, viewing the process as a value driven exercise as well as a passion.
 Mr. Tawil attended and graduated from the Fleming School.
 He subsequently attended and graduated from Riverdale Country School followed by Vassar College.

 » back to top